 The hospital staff tried to run Brooks’ credit card to pay the bill, but her bank rejected it.
 Police officers arrived and told her that she could not leave until she paid for her treatment in full.

 Two men physically restrained Molly [Brooks] from leaving.
 Then they pulled down a metal sliding door and locked her in.
 I left to get help!
 (Nancy, Brooks’ friend and vacation companion recalling the events at the hospital)

-Nancy soon returned with a Spanish speaking acquaintance and he determined the problem.
-Brooks’ credit card was rejected because the employee was attempting to run a charge for 100,000 pesos.
+Nancy soon returned with a Spanish-speaking acquaintance and he determined the problem.
+Brooks’ credit card was rejected because the employee attempted to run a charge for 100,000 pesos.
 The credit card company interpreted it as a $100,000 charge and rejected it.
 When the staff adjusted the figure to $6,000, the charge went through and the police officers allowed Brooks to leave.